Travel in Austria

 • Family ticket – €16

 • Free entry for holders of the Zell am See-Kaprun Summer Card (Sommerkarte).
-The card can be obtained from May to October from a variety of hotels and guest houses in the Zell am See-Kaprun area if you stay there for at least one night.
+You can buy the card from May to October from a variety of hotels and guest houses in the Zell am See-Kaprun area if you stay there for at least one night.

 • Free entry for holders of the Salzburgerland Card.